02Manas-jha/Honeypot/README.md

    cd honeypot-project

 2. Usage
-    - Running the Honeypot
+    - Running the Honeypot and to test the simulation
     ```bash
     python honypot.py

-    - Logs will be generated and saved in the honeypot_logs/ directory.

-    - Testing the Honeypot

-    - Use the stimulation script to simulate attack scenarios:
-    ```bash
     python honeypot_sim.py